chrisleavoy/opentelemetry-specification/specification/metrics/api.md

 M)`.
 This is the case because `Counter` is synchronous, and synchronous additive instruments are used to capture changes to a sum.

-Asynchronous, additive instruments (e.g., `SumObserver`) are used to capture sums directly.
-This means, for example, that in any sequence of `SumObserver` observations for a given instrument and label set, the Last Value defines the sum of the instrument.
+Asynchronous, additive instruments (`SumObserver` & `UpDownSumObserver`) are used to capture sums directly.
+This means reporting the currently known total (sum) and not an increment unlike their synchronous counterparts.
+For example, the Last Value defines the sum of the instrument in any sequence of `SumObserver` observations for a given instrument and label set.

 In both synchronous and asynchronous cases, the additive instruments are inexpensively aggregated into a single number per collection interval without loss of information.
 This property makes additive instruments higher performance, in general, than non-additive instruments.

-Non-additive instruments use a relatively inexpensive aggregation, by default, compared with recording full data, but still more expensive aggregation than the default for additive instruments (Sum).
+Non-additive instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for additive instruments (Sum).
 Unlike additive instruments, where only the sum is of interest by definition, non-additive instruments can be configured with even more expensive aggregators.